 Rev. Dr. Martin Luther King 1968

-“Yes the hour is dark, evil comes forth in the guise of good.
-It is a time of double talk when men in high places have a high blood pressure of deceptive rhetoric and an anemia of concrete performance.”
+“Yes, the hour is dark; evil comes forth in the guise of good.
+It is a time of double talk when men in high places have a high blood pressure of deceptive rhetoric and anemia of concrete performance.”

-Then how is it that, DEA through comes forth in the guise of good and in this time of double talk when both men and women sitting in high places (Supreme Court of the United States) have a high blood pressure of deceptive rhetoric of “except as authorize, knowing and intentionally,” which they have failed to enforce within an anemia of concrete performance???
+Then how is it that DEA comes forth in the guise of good and in this time of double talk when both men and women sitting in high places (Supreme Court of the United States) have a high blood pressure of deceptive rhetoric of “except as authorize, knowingly and intentionally,” which they have failed to enforce within anemia of concrete performance???

 An undated image of Danny and Gretchen Elliott.
 Provided photo.

-In which David Bockoff MD., faces life in prison, Norman Clement a Pharmacist/Dentist and are both classified along with countless other medical professionals whom have been authorized as a street drug dealers and their properties stolen without due process under forfeiture laws while Jessica Fujimaki, Danny & Gretchen Elliott along WITH thousands of other are needlessly dead through United States Drug Enforcement Administration Unauthorized Authority.
+David Bockoff MD. faces life in prison, Norman Clement, a Pharmacist/Dentist, are both classified along with countless other medical professionals who have been authorized as street drug dealers and their properties were stolen without due process under forfeiture laws, while Jessica Fujimaki, Danny & Gretchen Elliott along WITH thousands of other are needlessly dead through United States Drug Enforcement Administration Unauthorized Authority.

 REJECTING OF CASE 22-6000 NORMAN CLEMENT vs. DEA SANCTIONS PROSECUTORIAL ABUSE OF ALL HEALTHCARE PROVIDERS BY DOJ-DEA